benhamilton/benhamilton.github.io/now.md

 Current Projects:

-- Peliminary stages investigating a project with a Hospital.
-- Project implementing [Zendesk Support Suite](https://www.zendesk.com/?utm_source=ben.hamilton.id.au) for a fun company that provides independant power products across Australia.
+- Project implementing [Zendesk Support Suite](https://www.zendesk.com/?utm_source=ben.hamilton.id.au) for a national clothing company in Australia.
-- Project implementing [Sugar](https://www.sugarcrm.com/au/?utm_source=ben.hamilton.id.au) for a company the provides medical diagnostic services across Australia and New Zealand.
-- Project updating [Sugar](https://www.sugarcrm.com/au/?utm_source=ben.hamilton.id.au) to align sales and engineering departments of a global company with workflows and customisations to shorten the time between initial enquiry and quote in the hands of the customer, all the while ensuring compliance.
+- Project migrating a client from Salesforce to [Zendesk Support Suite](https://www.zendesk.com/?utm_source=ben.hamilton.id.au).

 Also doing:

 - Helping with some community work in Vanuatu.
-- Recently landed back in Australia at the start of Feb 2022, back from Spain, where I attended my daughters wedding in October 21, it has taken quite a bit of doing to get through the hoops to travel there and back, but *absolutely worth it!*
-- Riding a Suzuki Bandit GSF1250 when in Australia, and a Honda XR400R when in Vanuatu and trying to travel and ride as much as possible everywhere I happen to be.
-Trying to figure out if I can get another bike...
+- Touring on a Suzuki Bandit GSF1250 when in Australia, and a Honda XR400R when in Vanuatu and trying to travel and ride as much as possible everywhere I happen to be.
+Trying to figure out if I can get another bike... just because.

 The countries I've visited, in order of first visit are: